nexmo-se/videocropping-insertable-streams/README.md

 ## Use Case

-For some use-cases, it is important that you can select a portion of the screen to share, because you want to prevent some business logic content to be shared.
+For some use-cases, it is important that you can specify a portion of the screen to share, because you want to prevent some business logic content to be shared.
 Insertable Streams, which is a new browser API, allows that.
 This sample application has been adapted from the one found [here](https://webrtc.github.io/samples/).
 Bear in mind that at present, Insertable streams support only Chrome and Chromium based browsers (https://chromestatus.com/feature/5499415634640896)

 ## How does it work?